lammps/lammps/doc/src/fix_ave_chunk.rst

 In the first line, ID and name are replaced with the fix-ID and group name.
 The second line describes the two values that are printed at the first of each section of output.
-In the third line the values are replaced with the appropriate value names, e.g. fx or c_myCompute[2].
+In the third line the values are replaced with the appropriate value names (e.g., *fx* or c_myCompute[2]).

 The words in parenthesis only appear with corresponding columns if the chunk style specified for the :doc:`compute chunk/atom
 <compute_chunk_atom>` command supports them.
 The OrigID column is
 only used if the *compress* keyword was set to *yes* for the :doc:`compute chunk/atom <compute_chunk_atom>` command.
-This means that the original chunk IDs (e.g. molecule IDs) will have been compressed to remove chunk IDs with no atoms assigned to them.
-Thus a compressed chunk ID of 3 may correspond to an original chunk ID or molecule ID of
-415. The OrigID column will list 415 for the third chunk.
+This means that the original chunk IDs (e.g., molecule IDs) will have been compressed to remove chunk IDs with no atoms assigned to them.
+Thus a compressed chunk ID of 3 may correspond to an original chunk ID or molecule ID of 415.
+The OrigID column will list 415 for the third chunk.

 The CoordN columns only appear if a *binning* style was used in the :doc:`compute chunk/atom <compute_chunk_atom>` command.
 For *bin/1d*, *bin/2d*, and *bin/3d* styles the column values are the center point of the bin in the corresponding dimension.
-Just Coord1 is used for *bin/1d*, Coord2 is added for *bin/2d*, Coord3 is added for *bin/3d*\
+Just Coord1 is used for *bin/1d*, Coord2 is added for *bin/2d*, Coord3 is added for *bin/3d*\ .
-.
 For *bin/sphere*, just Coord1 is used, and it is the radial coordinate.
 For *bin/cylinder*, Coord1 and Coord2 are used.
-Coord1
-is the radial coordinate (away from the cylinder axis), and coord2 is the coordinate along the cylinder axis.
+Coord1 is the radial coordinate (away from the cylinder axis), and coord2 is the coordinate along the cylinder axis.

-Note that if the value of the *units* keyword used in the :doc:`compute chunk/atom command <compute_chunk_atom>` is *box* or *lattice*, the coordinate values will be in distance :doc:`units
+Note that if the value of the *units* keyword used in the :doc:`compute chunk/atom command <compute_chunk_atom>` is *box* or *lattice*, the coordinate values will be in distance :doc:`units <units>`.
-<units>`.
-If the value of the *units* keyword is *reduced*, the
-coordinate values will be in unitless reduced units (0-1).
+If the value of the *units* keyword is *reduced*, the coordinate values will be in unitless reduced units (0--1).
 This is not true for the Coord1 value of style *bin/sphere* or *bin/cylinder* which both represent radial dimensions.
 Those values are always in distance :doc:`units <units>`.